LinkageIO/Minus80/docs/freezable.rst

 Freezable datastructures
 ------------------------
-Cohorts persist across python sessions becuase the Cohort class inherits from the Freezable class.
+Cohorts persist across python sessions because the Cohort class inherits from the Freezable class.
 Accessions do not inherit these properties.
 The freezable class is an abstract one, meaning that you would most likely not create a *freezable* instance on its own.
 This is much like how lists inherit from the *iterable* abstract class, you would never create just an *iterable* but rather create objects that *are iterable*.
 In the same way, you can